dovvaakin/ModpackDebuggerKit/README.md

 ## Prerequisites

-To run this application, you need Python installed (3.11+ recommended).
+To run this application from source, you need Python installed (3.11+ recommended).
 You also need pip installed.

+If you plan to run from the executable and not the source you should not need any prerequisites.

 ## Installation and Setup